Blender MCP server

 Troubleshooting

-• Connection issues: Ensure the Blender addon server is running and the MCP server is configured on Claude.
-Don't run the uvx command in the terminal manually.
+• Connection issues: Make sure the Blender addon server is running and the MCP server is configured on Claude.
+Don't run the uvx command manually in the terminal.

 • Timeout errors: Try simplifying your requests or breaking them into smaller steps.

-• Restart both applications: If you continue to have connection errors, try restarting both Claude and the Blender server.
+• Have you tried restarting?: If connection errors persist, try restarting both Claude and the Blender server.

 How to install this MCP server